 Volunteers are welcome at the center.
 Share your time and talents by tutoring, greeting visitors, helping with special events and more.

 The Y.H.
-Thomas Community Center works closely with a number of city and community organizations, including the Hampton Family YMCA, the Hampton Redevelopment and Housing Authority, Hampton City Schools, Hampton Police, the Foodbank of the Virginia Peninsula, and First Baptist Church of Hampton.
+Thomas Neighborhood Center works closely with a number of city and neighborhood organizations, including the Hampton Family YMCA, the Hampton Redevelopment and Housing Authority, Hampton City Schools, Hampton Police, the Foodbank of the Virginia Peninsula, and First Baptist Church of Hampton.